Back to all News

 Since its launch on board ASBM-2 on August 11th, 2024, NORM has been successfully collecting radiation data, including during the important initial phase of orbit-raising.
 Now, in its nominal orbit, it measures radiation levels all along ASBMs highly elliptical polar orbit and sends it to down to earth.

-NORM has already been able to return valuable insight on the proton flux in orbit, notably during the recent solar storm on October 9th (which produced fantastic Northern lights!).
+NORM has already been able to return valuable insight on the proton flux in orbit, notably during the recent solar storm on October 9th.
 The instrument observed a very large, rapid spike in proton differential flux over the course of a few days.
 Data such as this could be useful in providing early warning and assessing risks of ongoing solar activity.
 Preliminary in-orbit data from the electron channels illustrate the instrument’s ability to precisely characterise the outer radiation belt.

 This image has an empty alt attribute; its file name is Bilde1.png

-The satellite travels through both the inner and outer Van Allen Belts, enabling cross-calibration with other missions and providing observations of the highly variable particle densities in these regions.
+The satellite travels through both the inner and outer Van Allen Belts, enabling cross-calibration with other missions and providing observations of the highly variable particle intensities in these regions.

 “I really appreciate the relationships and trust we have been able to build between all parties in the project phase.
 I am also very happy to see that the service and data that we deliver to the EC is of good quality and in line with what we have worked towards over the last few years.
 We look forward to the continued cooperation and to deliver valuable data to the EC for many years to come,” says Matias Krogh Boge, SPN Project Director ASBM Radiation Data Service Project.